-If our BIA registers through the online form, am I guaranteed to be approved to participate?
+If our BIA applies through the online form, am I guaranteed to be approved to participate?

-While STEPS will make best efforts to include all interested BIAs in the I HeART Main Street, due to limited resources, we can only support up to twenty (20) BIAs over winter 2021 – 2022.
+While STEPS will make best efforts to include all interested BIAs in the I HeART Main Street, due to limited resources there are only a set number of spots available.
 We want to ensure that the support we are providing will be useful in achieving both the BIAs goals and our charitable mandate.
-If we receive registrations from more BIAs than we can support, we will support the BIAs for whom we can have the most impact.
-If a BIA submits ideas that seem outside of the scope of I HeART Main Street but that STEPS can support in other ways, we will follow up to discuss this with you.
+If we receive applications from more BIAs than we can support, we will support the BIAs for whom we can have the most impact.
+If a BIA submits ideas that seem outside of the scope of I HeART Main Street but STEPS can support in other ways, we will follow up to discuss this with you.

-We understand that many BIAs are run by very limited staff or volunteers who may be apprehensive about registering for the I HeART Main Street due to a lack of capacity to fully participate.
-If you are a local business owner, non-profit or property owner who feels your main street would benefit from participating in I HeART Main Street, and is equipped to participate on behalf of your local BIA, we encourage you to register, but please let your local BIA representative know you are registering.
+We understand that many BIAs are run by very limited staff or volunteers who may be apprehensive about applying to I HeART Main Street due to a lack of capacity to fully participate.
+If you are a local business owner, non-profit or property owner who feels your main street would benefit from participating in I HeART Main Street, and is equipped to participate on behalf of your local BIA, we encourage you to apply, but please let your local BIA representative know you are applying.

-When you are completing the registration form, there is a place to provide “additional information about your BIA” – we ask that you use this space to describe your relationship to the BIA, why you are registering on their behalf and whether BIA staff are supportive of the registration.
+When you are completing the application form, there is a place to provide “additional information about your BIA”.
+We ask that you use this space to describe your relationship to the BIA, why you are registering on their behalf, and whether BIA staff are supportive of the registration.

-At this time, in order to ensure you have the local support and resources needed to successfully participate in the program, I HeART Main Street is focused on working with BIAs.
+At this time in order to ensure you have the local support and resources needed to successfully participate in the program, I HeART Main Street is focused on working with BIAs.
 That being said, STEPS frequently collaborates with businesses, property owners and community groups outside of this program.
-Click to see our suite of Creative Placemaking services and Main Street Recovery services to see some of the ways we collaborate with others, and reach out if you are interested in exploring a partnership.
+View our suite of Creative Placemaking, Main Street Recovery and Public Art Management services to see some of the ways we collaborate with others, and reach out if you are interested in exploring a partnership.

-If your local municipality has not yet established a BIA but you would like to bring public art to your community, please reach out to us so we can better understand your needs.
+If your local municipality has not yet established a BIA but you would like to bring public art to your community, please contact us so we can better understand your needs.

-The number of prizes and their categories will be announced in early spring 2022.
+The number of prizes and their categories will be announced as soon as possible.
 Prizes to support future creative placemaking initiatives by winning BIAs will include artist fee subsidies and in-kind production support.
-Click here to see last year’s prize winners!

 Can two BIAs apply together?

 If your BIA is located adjacent to another BIA, you may prefer to apply together to collaboratively develop activations.
-Just make sure to indicate this clearly on the form and outline what you have in mind, as well as which organization is providing what resources, as well as who will be the point of contact for program participation.
+Please indicate this clearly on the form and outline what you have in mind, as well as which organization is providing what resources, as well as who will be the point of contact for program participation.
 Artist fee subsidies would be determined by the amount of artists you engage.

 Are you willing to support Northern or rural communities?